Skip to main content

 Divorced dad Scott has custody of his son on Christmas Eve.
 After he accidentally kills a man in a Santa suit, they are magically transported to the North Pole, where an elf explains that Scott must take Santa’s place before the next Christmas arrives.
 Scott thinks he’s dreaming, but over the next several months he gains weight and grows an inexplicably white beard.
 Maybe that night at the North Pole wasn't a dream after all — and maybe Scott has a lot of work to do.

-What is the budget of The Santa Clause?
+What Is the Budget of The Santa Clause?

 Key Budget Allocation Categories